JohnHind/Lua_Bitfield/README.md

 Returns a range key (implemented as an opaque four character string) or a constant which is a range key followed by a value in packed format (concatenated into a single string).
 Use this function as the index to a bitfield or to create the value for an entry in a Named Range Table.

 If `type` is supplied it must be one of the string keys "boolean", "bitfield", "binary", "unsigned", "packed", "const" or "uconst".
-If omitted, defaults to "boolean" for a single bit range, to "unsigned" for a multi-bit range of that fits in the `lua_Unsigned` type (32 bits or less in the standard Lua build), otherwise "binary".
+If omitted, defaults to "boolean" for a single bit range, to "unsigned" for a multi-bit range that fits in the `lua_Unsigned` type (32 bits or less in the standard Lua build), otherwise "binary".

 If `first` is omitted, the range covers the entire width of the bitfield.
 If supplied, `first` must be a number `1..256` specifying the starting index of the range. `last` must be `first..256` or omitted, in which case it defaults to `first` producing a single bit range.